 The privilege protects information beyond the informer’s identity, such as communications that would reveal the informer’s identity, the informer’s location, and the nature of the relationship between the government and the informer.
 But the privilege does not apply after the informant is deceased or when his name has been previously disclosed.

 The governmental-informant privilege is a qualified privilege, meaning that it may be overcome upon a sufficient showing of need by the party seeking disclosure.
 The Roviaro Court explained that the privilege must “give way” when disclosure of the informer’s identity is relevant and helpful to a criminal defense or is essential to a fair determination of the cause.
-To determine whether either of these standards is met, courts must balance the public’s interest in keeping the informer’s identity confidential against the defendant’s right to prepare a defense.
+To determine whether a defendant meets either standard, courts must balance the public’s interest in keeping the informer’s identity confidential against the defendant’s right to prepare a defense.

 There is no fixed rule concerning when disclosure is required; courts must make the assessment on a case-by-case basis and have discretion to determine whether the evidence justifies disclosure.
-The court must consider several factors when balancing the competing interests, such as the crime charged, the possible defenses, significance of the informer’s testimony, and danger to the informant if his identity were revealed.
+The court must consider several factors when balancing the competing interests, such as the crime charged, the possible defenses, significance of the informer’s testimony, and danger to the informant if the government reveals his identity.